typohnebild/numpy-vs-mir/README.md

 Reference [^fn1] deals with the comparison of D, Chapel and Julia.
 It aims kernel matrix operations like dot products, exponents, Cauchy, Gaussian, Power and some more.

-Based on both works, we compare a more complex application by implementing a multigrid solver in D and Python using MIR and Numpy.
+Based on the ideas both works, we compare a more complex application by implementing a multigrid solver in D and Python using MIR and Numpy.

 ## Methods
 We want to solve the poisson equation with our multigrids.
+Therefore, we are using the following hardware and software configurations:

-* Hardware: tbd
+* Hardware:
+    * Intel(R) Core(TM) i7-9700 CPU @ 3.00GHz | CPU max MHz: 4700 | CPU min MHz: 800
+    * RAM: 64GB | Speed: ???
+MHz
+    * Kernel: Linux cip1e3 4.19.144-1-cip-amd64 x86_64 (gcc version 8.3.0 (Debian 8.3.0-6))

-* Versions: tbd
+* Versions:
+    * Python
+        * Python 3.8.3
+        * Numpy 1.19.0
+        * ?
+Scipy 1.4.1 ???
+        * Numba 0.50.1 ???
+        * Intel Python Distribution 2020.2.902
+    * D
+        * DMD ???
+        * LDC ???

 ### Multigrid
 see [^fn7]